 Preheat your oven to 425 degrees F convection bake and line a large baking tray with parchment paper.

-Peel or scrub your potatoes (your preference) and slice into french fries using a french fry cutter, or sharp knife.
-I like shoestring for the ultimate in crispiness, but if you prefer a softer fry, you may make them larger.
+Peel or scrub your potatoes and slice into fries using a french fry cutter or a sharp knife.

-Toss the french fries with the oil, salt, rosemary and cornstarch and spread in a single layer on your prepared tray.
-If avoiding oil, use a tablespoon of water or broth instead.
-Bake for 25 minutes, then flip your fries and bake an additional 15-20 minutes, or until desired crispiness level is reached.
+Toss the french fries with the oil, salt, rosemary and cornstarch until evenly coated.
+Then spread into a single layer on your prepared tray.
+Bake for 20-25 minutes, then flip your fries and bake an additional 15-20 minutes, or until desired crispiness level is reached.

-Assemble your poutine by layering the fries in a serving dish, and then scoop the vegan cheese using a melon baller (or teaspoon) to add the "cheese curds" on top.
-(As you scoop the curds listen for the SQUEAK! :)) Finally, pour the gravy on top and sprinkle with green onion to garnish, if desired.
+Assemble your poutine by layering the fries first, and then scoop the vegan cheese using a melon baller (or teaspoon) to add the "cheese curds" on top.
+(As you scoop the curds listen for the SQUEAK! :)) Finally, pour the gravy on top and sprinkle with green onion, if desired.
 ENJOY!!!